Ibrahim Elsharkawy

 Physics-Inspired Theory for Scaling Laws

-Using an effective field theory to predict how neural network ensembles behave, deriving scaling laws for uncertainty quantification without the need to train an ensemble.
+Using effective field theory to predict neural-network ensemble behavior and derive uncertainty scaling laws without training an ensemble.

 AI for Physics